Have you ever wondered if your German Shepherd likes to swim?

-Do German Shepherds Like To Swim?
-Like, Or Hate Water?
+Do German Shepherds Like To Swim, & Do They Like Or Hate Water?

-Whether a German Shepherd will like water (outside of drinking it), really depends on it’s experience and exposure to water growing as a puppy, and it’s individual personality of whether it is a water lover or not.
+Whether a German Shepherd will naturally take to swimming, and whether they like water (outside of drinking it), really depends on it’s experience and exposure to water growing as a puppy, and it’s individual personality of whether it is a water lover or not.

 The two biggest factors that indicate whether a dog will naturally like swimming and be good in the water are:

 It’s body composition (long limbed, short limbed, tall, small, heavy, light etc.)

 Some breeds were specifically bred to be good swimmers or naturals in the water, and others due to body limitations are at a severe disadvantage when it comes to swimming and playing in water.

 The Labrador, and ‘Retriever’ type dogs for example were bred to navigate swamps and lakes and retrieve their owners’ hunting spoils.